svekho/OpticalTachometer/README.md

 Basic version introduces tachometer usage with 7-segment display which updates twice a second.
 DC motor control with a potentiometer is attached in version bonus1.
 Bonus2 version displays RPM with LCD display which updates once a second.

 In version FINAL, all versions are combined as one.
 The code in the FINAL repository has been parsed to project's closure form.

+This project followed [BARR-C:2018 embedded C programming standard](https://barrgroup.com/embedded-systems/books/embedded-c-coding-standard), or more specifically the specific subset of the rules defined by the project requirements in the course.

 ## Commit history